Courses and Requirements

-Beginning with the class of 2019, students concentrating in economics must satisfy a diversity requirement by taking one course from an approved list.
-The diversity requirement broadens students’ understanding of the roles of identity, culture, and social class in the U.S. in order to enrich the study of economics.
+Students in the class of 2020 and 2021 concentrating in economics must take one course from outside the Department that serves to broaden students'' understanding of the roles of identity, culture, and social class in the U.S. in order to enrich the study of economics.
+Students will select the course in consultation with their concentration adviser and apply to the Department for approval.
 The course must be completed by the end of the junior year.

 Students planning graduate work in economics should consult a member of the department for specific advice.
 They should take 400, selections from the other 400-level courses, 560 and obtain as strong a background in mathematics as possible.
 The sequence in calculus and linear algebra is required by virtually all good Ph.D. programs in economics; additional work in mathematics, such as courses in differential equations and real analysis, is strongly recommended.
 Students who plan to study for an M.B.A. should complete at least one semester of calculus and should consult “Information for Prospective M.B.A.
 Students,” a document available at the Career Center Web site, for additional recommendations.